You are offline.

 Q: Who makes your content?

-A: Every year we select a pool of highly qualified teachers from across the country to create the content you see on LearnZillion.com.
-This "Dream Team" of incredible educators range from board certified to teachers to those with less than 5 years of classroom experience.
+of incredible educators ranges from board certified teachers to those with less than five years of classroom experience.
 Each of them, however, has demonstrated a deep understanding of the Common Core, the ability to create lessons that connect with students, and a hunger to continue their own learning journey.
 All of them are excited to broaden their impact, learn from content experts, and challenge themselves in new and exciting ways.

 Q: Are you a not-for-profit or a private company?